vandadnp/flutter-website/src/get-started/flutter-for/ios-devs.md

 This document can be used as a cookbook by jumping around and finding questions that are most relevant to your needs.
-Pieces of sample code are embedded within this document, but the full working examples can be found in the [Flutter Website Github Samples][].
+Pieces of sample code are embedded within this document, but the full working examples can be tested on DartPad or viewed on Github.

 {% comment %} Nav tabs {% endcomment -%}
 <ul class="nav nav-tabs" id="ios=framework" role="tablist">